Company app distribution for Windows Phone

 Visit the Symantec Enterprise Mobile Code Signing Certificate Web site, and complete the required steps to acquire an enterprise mobile code signing certificate.
-When requested, specify the Publisher ID provided by Dev Center for your company.
+When requested, specify the Symantec ID provided by Dev Center for your company.
 When this process is complete, Symantec will deliver a certificate that can be imported into the certificate store on a computer.
 For instructions to import the certificate, see How to install the Windows Phone Private Enterprise Root and Intermediate certificates on the Symantec Web site.

 In the Certificates snap-in on the computer where the certificate is imported, export the certificate in PFX format.
 Be sure to export the private key with the certificate.
 The PFX file will be used to generate an application enrollment token (AET) and sign company apps.
 For more information about exporting the certificate in PFX format, see Export a Certificate with the Private Key.

 After the company acquires an enterprise mobile code signing certificate from Symantec and exports a PFX file from the certificate, the company uses the AETGenerator tool provided by the Windows Phone development tools to generate an application enrollment token (AET).
 The AET is used to enroll phones in the company account, which is a prerequisite for installing apps published by the company.